element-hq/policies/docs/gitter/terms_and_conditions.md

 ## 2. Support

-If your support inquiry doesn't need to be private, drop by the [gitter/gitter](https://gitter.im/gitter/gitter) room.
+If your support inquiry doesn't need to be private, [create an issue](https://gitlab.com/gitterHQ/webapp/-/issues) or drop by the [gitter/gitter](https://gitter.im/gitter/gitter) room.

 Otherwise, send a message to support@gitter.im